BAAI-DCAI/SpatialBot/README.md

 ```--version```: for Phi-2 and QWen, use ```bunny```.
 For ```Phi-3/Llama3```, please use ```phi3/llama```

-Please find ckpts of [SpatialBot-3B](https://huggingface.co/RussRobin/SpatialBot) in HF, which is based on Phi-2 and SigLIP.
+Please find finetuned ckpts of [SpatialBot-3B-LoRA](https://huggingface.co/RussRobin/SpatialBot-3B-LoRA) in HF, which is based on Phi-2 and SigLIP.
+Merged model is available at [SpatialBot-3B](https://huggingface.co/RussRobin/SpatialBot-3B).
 Pretrained models can be found in [Model Zoo](https://github.com/BAAI-DCAI/Bunny?tab=readme-ov-file#model-zoo).